-In accordance with the Articles of Association of the Company, if no Business Combination is completed by the Business Combination Deadline, the Company shall within a three-month period as from the Business Combination Deadline convene a general meeting for the purpose of adopting a resolution to dissolve and liquidate the Company and to delist the Ordinary Shares and Warrants.
+In accordance with the Articles of Association, if no Business Combination is completed by the Business Combination Deadline, the Company shall within a three-month period as from the Business Combination Deadline convene a general meeting for the purpose of adopting a resolution to dissolve and liquidate the Company and to delist the Ordinary Shares and Warrants.

-In the event of Liquidation, the distribution of the Company's assets and the allocation of the liquidation surplus shall be completed, after payment of the Company's creditors and settlement of its liabilities, in accordance with the rights of the Special Shares and the Ordinary Shares and according to the following order of priority (the Liquidation Waterfall):
+In the event of a Liquidation, the distribution of the Company's assets and the allocation of the liquidation surplus shall be completed, after payment of the Company's creditors and settlement of its liabilities, in accordance with the rights of the Special Shares and the Ordinary Shares and according to the following order of priority (the Liquidation Waterfall), each to the extent possible:

-- 1) first, the repayment of the nominal value of each Ordinary Share (i.e. €0.06) to the holders of Ordinary Shares pro rata to their respective shareholdings; - 2) second, the repayment of the share premium amount of each Ordinary Share that was included in the subscription price per Ordinary Share set on the initial issuance of Ordinary Shares (i.e. €9.94); - 3) third, the repayment of the nominal value of each Special Share to the holders of Special Shares pro rata to their respective shareholdings (i.e. €0.42); and - 4) finally, the distribution of any liquidation surplus remaining to the holders of Special Shares pro rata to their respective shareholdings.
+- first, the repayment of the nominal value of each Ordinary Share to the holders of Ordinary Shares pro rata to their respective shareholdings in the Company; - 2) second, the repayment of the share premium amount of each Ordinary Share that was included in the subscription price per Ordinary Share set on the issuance of Ordinary Shares as part of the Offering (i.e. €9.99); - third, the repayment of the nominal value of each Special Share to the holders of Special Shares pro rata to their respective shareholdings in the Company; and - 4) finally, the distribution of any liquidation surplus remaining to the holders of Special Shares pro rata to their respective shareholdings in the Company.